Connect a Webhook (A–Z Guide)

 - JSON body & field reference

-- Test the connection & view logs
+- Check connection & view logs

 - FAQ & Troubleshooting